-The Company's financial instruments consist of cash and cash equivalents, other receivables, and accounts payable and accrued liabilities.
-Cash and cash equivalents and other receivables are designated as loans and receivables, which are measured at amortized cost.
+The Company's financial instruments consist of cash, other receivables, and accounts payable and accrued liabilities.
+Cash and other receivables are designated as loans and receivables, which are measured at amortized cost.
 Accounts payable and accrued liabilities are designated as other financial liabilities, which are measured at amortized cost.

-As at September 30, 2016, the Company believes that the carrying values of cash and cash equivalents, other receivables, and accounts payable and accrued liabilities approximate their fair values because of their nature and relatively short maturity dates or durations.
+As at September 30, 2017, the Company believes that the carrying values of cash, other receivables, and accounts payable and accrued liabilities approximate their fair values because of their nature and relatively short maturity dates or durations.